hphelion/documentation/moonshot/install.create-cloud.md

 ## Manage Cloud Controller and Baremetal Host

-Before starting this process, ensure that the boot order on all nodes is configured to boot from the network first.
+Before starting this process, ensure that the boot order on all nodes (virtual machines) is configured to boot from the network first.
 This only occurs once as the PXE service will not try to network boot a node again if it has already done so.

 1. Power ON the Controller and Baremetal Host.